ABOUT ALIVE RESCUE

 CRISP is a coalition that ALIVE Rescue is a founding member of.
 CRISP's success has made it clear that a new entity needs to be created.

-CREATING NEW MARKETING & RESEARCH TEAMS
+CREATING NEW MARKETING & DEVELOPMENT TEAMS

 We are working hard to implement new technology to make our jobs easier.
 This way we can better focus on what's important - savings more innocent lives.